amanlai/stack-overflow-answers/scientific-modules/how-to-find-multiclass-precision-recall.md

-## How to solve ValueError: Target is multiclass but average='binary'
+## How to solve ValueError: Target is multiclass but average='binary' in scikit-learn

 The error is pretty self-explanatory.
 It is saying for a problem with more than 2 classes, there needs to be some kind of averaging rule.
 The valid rules are: `'micro'`, `'macro'`, `'weighted'` and `None` (the documentation lists `'samples'` but it's not applicable for multi-class targets).

-If we look at its [source code][1], multi-class problems are treated like a multi-label problem when it comes to precision and recall score computation because the underlying confusion matrix used (`multilabel_confusion_matrix`) is the same.<sup>1</sup> This confusion matrix creates a 3D array where each "plane" is the 2x2 confusion matrix where the positive value is one of the labels.
+If we look at its [source code][1], multi-class problems are treated like a multi-label problem when it comes to precision and recall score computation because the underlying confusion matrix used (`multilabel_confusion_matrix`) is the same.<sup>1</sup> This confusion matrix creates a 3D array where each "sub-matrix" is the 2x2 confusion matrix where the positive value is one of the labels.

 ### What are the differences between each averaging rule?

 - With `average=None`, the precision/recall scores of each class is returned (without any averaging), so we get an array of scores whose length is equal to the number of classes.<sup>2</sup>

 - With `average='macro'`, precision/recall is computed for each class and then the average is taken.
+Its formula is as follows:

   [![macro][2]][2]

 - With `average='micro'`, the contributions of all classes are summed up to compute the average precision/recall.
+Its formula is as follows:

   [![micro][3]][3]

 - `average='weighted'` is really a weighted macro average where the weights are the actual positive classes.
+Its formula is as follows:

   [![weighted][4]][4]